Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Results

 \subsection{Comparison with other \Euclid AGN catalogues}

-The \Euclid AGN catalogue presented by \citet{Q1-SP027} focuses on the selection of AGN, mainly blue QSOs, based on \Euclid photometry, but also ancillary data from UV to IR, as well as previous public spectroscopic data. \citet{Q1-SP003} instead did a careful matching of \Euclid sources with public X-ray surveys, identifying X-ray detected AGN.
-We have therefore investigated how many of our LRD candidates are also present in these other catalogues of AGN candidates.
+Other works have focused on the selection of AGN using, mainly, Q1 photometric data and we therefore investigate the amount of overlap with our sample of LRD candidates.
+In particular, the \Euclid AGN catalogue presented by \citet{Q1-SP027} focuses on the selection of AGN, mainly blue QSOs, based on \Euclid photometry, but also ancillary data from UV to IR, as well as previous public spectroscopic data. \citet{Q1-SP003} instead did a careful matching of \Euclid sources with public X-ray surveys, identifying X-ray detected AGN.
+The details of these selections and the overlap with our samples of LRD candidates is reported in \cref{sec:QSO-appendix}.
+Overall, in the EDF-F and EDF-S, no sources are identified by all QSO selections, while 1898 (80\%) are selected by at least one criterion.
+In the EDF-N, 816 sources, which corresponds to 84\% of the EDF-N sample of LRD candidates, is selected by at least one QSO criterion, while no sources are selected by all criteria.